 Reading is an important part of students’ lives, both as a component of our curricular requirements and as a healthy part of their intellectual growth.
 There are two lists: one for 4/5 MAG, and one for Grades 6-9.
+Students might choose books from this list for their “free choice” summer reading.
+Required reading selections and book analysis forms are listed on that page.
 Note that an asterisk (*) preceding an author’s name signifies a reading challenge.
 Enjoy!

 RECOMMENDED READING FOR 4/5 MAG:

 *Creech, Sharon, Walk Two Moons